colsen-bu/impactfactorzero/weekly_deep_dives/lets-go-fishing.md

 ![Alt text](../images/ComfyUI_00015_.png)
 *The current hype cycle might make you believe otherwise, but accelerated learning has fundamental limits when applied to Biology.*

 Many new companies in all industries today are built around artificial intelligence (AI)[^1].
-This gargantuan shift in